apache/tapestry-5/54_RELEASE_NOTES.md

 The RenderSupport interface, which was deprecated in Tapestry 5.2, has been removed entirely.

+## Select Component

+The Select component has a new parameter, secure, which defaults to true.
+When secure, the submitted value must be listed somewhere in the SelectModel.

 ## FormFragment Component

 The FormFragment component's visibleBound parameter is no longer supported; it was used to make a decision about how